 Irritatingly, my first fish were Skimmer Bream - I'd normally rather catch nowt than catch Skimmers - but some were of a decent stamp, at least; and I got among some nice Roach and Rudd; and an Ide or two, too.
 These came to cut-down Mini Meaty Pellets, Dynamite Match Minis or Sonubait Band'ums.

-This was OK with me too.
-Then I got to chatting (not that I had much choice...) with a chap who told me that he'd fished this lake the previous week, and although he couldn't get a bite on sweetcorn, he caught umpteen small Barbel on small pieces of meat.
+This was OK with me too - it's not just about carp...
+Then I got to chatting (not that I had much choice - some people don't know when to shut up... ) with a chap who told me that he'd fished this same lake the previous week, and although he couldn't get a bite on sweetcorn, he caught umpteen small Barbel on small pieces of meat.

 What interested me there was the idea that he couldn't buy a bite on sweetcorn - it felt like a challenge!

 So as soon as he'd buggered off, out came the sweetcorn.
-Pretty standard - undyed, but I flavoured it with some Rod Hutchinson Coconut Crunch Glug I had with me.
+Pretty standard - undyed, but flavoured with some Rod Hutchinson Coconut Crunch Glug I had with me.

 Next cast, the rod-tip whacked round, and the float went from under the rod-tip to the middle of the peg, in a blink.